-Li Zhang completed her PhD at UCLA and postdoctoral studies at the MIT Department of Biology.
+Li Zhang completed her PhD at UCLA and postdoctoral studies at the MIT department of Biology.
 She is the Cecil H. and Ida Green Distinguished Chair in Systems Biology Science at the University of Texas at Dallas.
-His laboratory has studied heme signaling and function for 20+ years and published many original research articles and a book entitled "Heme Biology: The Secret Life of Heme in Regulating Diverse Biological Processes" on this subject.
+Professor Zhang's laboratory has studied heme signaling and function for 20+ years and published many original research articles and a book entitled "Heme Biology: The Secret Life of Heme in Regulating Diverse Biological Processes" on this subject.
 Professor Zhang's laboratory has also helped unravel the functions of molecular chaperones, oxygen signaling, and the actions of neurotoxicants.
-His recent research interest is to elucidate the metabolic and signaling network coordinating the functions of heme and mitochondria to promote lung tumorigenesis.
+Professor Zhang's recent research interest is to elucidate the metabolic and signaling network coordinating the functions of heme and mitochondria to promote lung tumorigenesis.